Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Experiments

 \subsection{Datasets preparation for simulation runs}

-Not all stimuli-response pairs in the dataset were collected with the same target face $\ztarget$.
-To enable our study, we generated equivalent datasets, each with a single target face $\ztarget$, by generating new stimuli in the latent $\mathcal{Z}$-space that preserved the original statistical properties.
-We used gradient descent, starting from a randomly sampled 512-dimensional starting point, to match the Euclidean distance from the original dataset to the new target.
-We created 10 dataset variants for each of the 17 target faces utilized in our neurophysiological experiments, yielding 170 stimuli-response datasets that preserved the original statistical properties.
+The original dataset comprise stimuli-response pairs (stimulus $z_i$, EEG response $e_i$) collected across multiple experimental sessions and different participants, meaning not all pairs were associated with the same target face.
+To create a sufficiently large, unified dataset for our simulation runs --- where every pair is associated with a single target face --- we generated equivalent datasets.
+Given previous work confirming that the EEG response primarily encodes the Euclidean distance $d(z_i,\ztarget)$ in the latent $\mathcal{Z}$-space \cite{delatorreortiz2023p3}, we could generate new stimuli $z'_i$ that preserved the original statistical properties for any new target $z^*_{new}$.
+Starting from a random \(512\)-D initialization, we used a second-order numerical solver \cite{nocedal2006numerical,virtanen2020scipy} to minimize the distance-matching objective and recover \(z'_i\) at distance \(d_i\) around \(z^*_{\text{new}}\), such that \(d(z'_i, z^*_{\text{new}}) \approx d(z_i, z^*_{\text{original}})\).
+Specifically, we created 10 dataset variants for each of the 17 target faces utilized in our neurophysiological experiments, yielding 170 stimuli-response datasets, each containing N=9234 pairs.

 For ranking tasks, we built separate hypothesis sets of $L = 60$ faces for each of the 17 target faces.
 Each hypothesis $h_l$ is generated at distance $d_l$ from the target, with $d_l$ sampled uniformly in $[0, 46.16]$. $46.16$ being our dataset's maximum $d$ value, ensuring our evaluation is within observed bounds.